SergeiAP/windmill_power_prediction/README.md

     │                         generated with `conda env export > conda.yml` and reproducable by │                         `conda env create -n windmill_power_prediction -f conda.yml`
     │
+    ├── conda_win.yml      <- As `conda.yml` but for windows-only
+    │
     ├── dvc.lock           <- `DVC` file to track changes in versioned files │
     ├── dvc.yaml           <- `DVC` file with DAG pipeline of the project │
-    └── pyproject.toml     <- toml file with settings for linters etc.
+    ├── pyproject.toml     <- toml file with settings for linters etc.
+    │
+    └── tox.ini            <- for `flake8` params

 # X. TODO

-1. Make conda.yml pretier + test it on different workstations
+1. Make workflow shorted (the problem is in long conflict resolution in conda)
 2. Make service to write predictions into Postgre (on clear PostgreSQL without SQLAlchemy)
 3. Finish GitHub CI/CD
 4. Fully test service in the cloud